1.1 -Basics of geological modeling with GemPy

 Visualizing input data

-We can also visualize our input data.
-This might for example be useful to check if all points and measurements are defined the way we want them to.
-Using the function gempy_viewer.plot2d, we attain a 2D projection of our data points onto a plane of chosen direction (we can choose this attribute to be either \(x\), \(y\) or \(z\)).
+Since we have already imported our input data, we can go ahead and visualize it in 2D and 3D.
+This can be useful to check if all points and orientations are defined the way we want them to be.
+Using the function gempy_viewer.plot2d, we obtain a 2D projection of our data points onto a plane of the chosen direction (we can choose this attribute to be either x, y or z, with the default being y).
+Below, we can freely switch the direction and check out the projection from different sides to get a good idea.

 plot = gpv.plot_2d(geo_model, show_lith=False, show_boundaries=False)